-I am currently a barrister practising in Hong Kong.
-I have a civil practice (meaning non-criminal), probably as a result of my commercial background prior to joining the Bar.
+I am a barrister and arbitrator based in Hong Kong.
+My legal practice is on the civil side (meaning non-criminal), a result of my commercial background prior to joining the Bar.
 I am qualified to practice law in Hong Kong, New South Wales (Australia) and England & Wales.

-I graduated university with a Bachelors of Commerce (with double majors in accounting and finance) and then went on to do a Bachelors of Laws (graduating with first class honours).
+I graduated from university with a Bachelors of Commerce degree (with double majors in accounting and finance) and then went on to do a Bachelors of Laws (graduating with first class honours).

-Baker & McKenzie had a busy litigation practice.
-My focus was with the firm's numerous general commercial litigation cases, corporate insolvencies, and securities and regulatory investigations.
+Baker & McKenzie has a busy litigation practice.
+My focus was with the firm's numerous commercial litigation cases, corporate insolvencies, and securities and regulatory investigations.

 Many of the cases I did were interesting (and some high profile).
 A memorable one was a re-possession case – of a client’s jet engines attached to a Boeing 747-200 flying over Europe en route to Hong Kong.
 When it arrived, we went to court to obtain an urgent order to prevent it from leaving, which we then executed at Hong Kong International Airport.
 The 747 was grounded.
 It took a few days for the engines to cool down, after which they were then removed and shipped back to the client in the United States.
 All in a few days' work!